WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 RSuite CLI works with compatible version of RSuite.
 Compatibility is determined by two higher numbers in versions of both: they should match.
-While installing RSuite RSuite CLI picks the lastes available but still compatible version of RSuite to install.
+While installing RSuite RSuite CLI picks the latest available but still compatible version of RSuite to install.

 You can update RSuite CLI with following command: